barais/microservicescourses/slides/plan.md

 ### Context: HD-Services

 - Heterogeneous and Distributed Services
-   - Heterogeneous: The infrastructure on which the service runs is composed of a set of different nodes and networks.
+   - Heterogeneous: The infrastructure on which the service runs is composed of a set of different nodes and networks
       - From microcontroller based sensors and devices to cloud.
-   - Distributed: The implementation of the services is composed of a set of independent processes communicating asynchronously.
+   - Distributed: The implementation of the services is composed of a set of independent processes communicating asynchronously
-      - Truly distributed services implementation is required in order to provide useful and reliable services which take advantage of the infrastructure.
+      - Truly distributed services implementation is required in order to provide useful and reliable services which take advantage of the infrastructure

 ----